-We want to ensure that our education standards are fit for purpose and that nurses, midwives and nursing associates are equipped with the skills and knowledge they need to deliver high quality and safe care now and in the future.
-That’s why we're carrying out a major review of our education standards and the ways we quality assure.
+We want to make sure that nurses, midwives and nursing associates are equipped with the knowledge skills and behaviours they need to deliver safe care now and in the future.
+That’s why we review our standards routinely.

+We began a major review of all our education standards and our quality assurance processes in 2016.

-- Standards of proficiency for registered nurses - these describe the knowledge and skills that nurses should have at the point of joining our register
+- Standards of proficiency for midwives - the knowledge and skills that midwives must have at the point of joining our register

 Nursing associate standards

-- Standards of proficiency for nursing associates - these describe the knowledge and skills that nursing associates should have at the point of joining our register
+- Standards of proficiency for nursing associates - the knowledge and skills that nursing associates should have at the point of joining our register

-- Standards for pre-registration nursing associate programmes - these set out the specific requirements that apply to all pre-registration nursing associate education programmes
+- Standards for pre-registration nursing associate programmes - the requirements that apply to all pre-registration nursing associate education programmes